CameronH64/procrustes-analysis/README.md

 # Miscellaneous

 - Python has a help() function that you can use.
 You can put in any function name from procrustes_analysis, and it'll print out the docstring.
 This is more useful in something like JupyterLab because you can directly read the docstrings in the code, but it's a feature nonetheless.

+- A note about the document_collection variable:

+document_collection MUST be a list such that:
+-Each entry (row) in the list represents a document.
+-Each entry in each row is a string for each word.
+-Some examples on the internet show each corpus with many long strings representing a document, but the reuters corpus skips this step and separates them into words automaticaly.

+Example:
+[['BAHIA', 'COCOA', 'REVIEW', 'Showers', 'continued', ...], ['COMPUTER', 'TERMINAL', 'SYSTEMS', '&', 'lt', ';', ...],
+['N', '.', 'Z', '.', 'TRADING', 'BANK', 'DEPOSIT', ...],
+['NATIONAL', 'AMUSEMENTS', 'AGAIN', 'UPS', 'VIACOM', ...],